Updated Visitor Guidelines

 This document link below provides an overview of the surge capacity and crisis care operations our hospital has taken into considerations to ensure we continue to provide the best care for the individual patient to delivering the best care for our community.

 Your Safety and Well-being is Our #1 Priority

-Following state and federal guidelines—as well as our own rigorous processes and clinical standards—we are committed to creating the safest possible environment for you and our staff.
+Following state and federal guidelines for more than a year now—as well as our own rigorous processes and clinical standards—we remain committed to creating the safest possible environment for you and our staff.

 To balance care with caution, our enhanced measures include:

 - Social distancing policies for staff and patients

 - Adequate supply of Personal Protective Equipment (PPE), ventilators, medications, and other medical supplies